What you will learn

 What to expect

-The program is divided into two levels.
-Each level consists of theory, laboratory practice and clinical experience.
-The theory component is delivered through discussion groups, student presentations, lectures, online activities, demonstrations and guest speakers.
-Students apply the theory component in the laboratory and clinical settings.
+The program consists of theory, laboratory practice and practice education experiences in complex care facilities and community care sites.
+The theory component is delivered through discussion groups, student presentations, lectures, online activities and demonstrations, and guest speakers.
+Students apply the theory component in the laboratory and practice education settings.

 All BC Health Care Assistant program applicants are required to demonstrate English language proficiency as set by the BC Care Aide and Community Health Worker Registry.
 VCC will adhere to the entry requirements set out by the Registry at: https://www.cachwr.bc.ca/Documents/Educators/English-Language-Competency_HCA-Program-Entry_2018.aspx